 Here’s a look at the simple process involved in making these Cauliflower Tots.

-- Preheat the oven and line a baking sheet with parchment paper.
+- Preheat the oven and line a baking sheet.

-- Let the cauliflower soften in boiling water for 5 minutes.
+- Let the cauliflower soften in boiling water.
 Drain and pat dry with a towel.

 - Place the ingredients into the bowl of a food processor.